fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of the `dataSource`.

-6. Each chart in the page needs a container to reside in.
-Add a `<div>` element as a container for the chart.
+6. Add a container (instance) for the chart.

 The consolidated code is shown below: